whoisaravind/Testing--master/content/contact/index.md

 buttonText: 'Mail Me'
 ---

 My inbox is always open.
-Whether you have a question, expose me to an opportunity or tell me a joke!
-Feel free to mail me.
+Whether you have a question or tell me a joke!
+Feel free to mail me to expose me to an opportunity.